Extensions of the I-MMSE Relation

 \subsection{Applications to Gaussian Memory Channels}

-It is conceivable that the extended I-MMSE relations (\ref{extended-formula-memory}) and (\ref{continuous-extended-formula-memory}) may be helpful for us to further understand Gaussian memory channels, which are suitable for modeling some storage systems, such as flash memories~\cite{me14}.
-To be more precise, we believe that such extended relations will be helpful in terms of estimating/computing the capacity (region) of (multi-user) Gaussian channels with input/output memory.
+It is conceivable that the extended I-MMSE relationships (\ref{extended-formula-memory}) and (\ref{continuous-extended-formula-memory}) may be helpful for us to further understand Gaussian memory channels (see, e.g.,~\cite{sh91, me14}).
+To be more precise, we believe that such extended relationships will be helpful in terms of estimating/computing the capacity (region) of (multi-user) Gaussian channels with input/output memory.